 - Assistive devices and DMEs (durable medical equipment) such as braces, crutches, wheelchairs, and TENS units

-Also included in workers’ compensation medical benefits are things that your doctor may prescribe for your work injury but your own health insurance usually wouldn’t pay for, such as:
+Workers’ compensation medical benefits also include things that your doctor may prescribe for your work injury but your own health insurance usually wouldn’t pay for, such as:

 - Acupuncture treatment

 - Wellness practices (gym memberships, yoga, or tai chi)

 - Vehicle and home modifications